sparten11740/allmylights/README.md

 #### Wallpaper
 The Wallpaper sink currently only works on Windows machines and only if you run the app on the host machine itself.
-It can receive values of type `string`, which have to be valid file paths.
-If `RelativeTo` is specified, the command line flag `--info` can be used to print available files under that directory.
+It can receive values of type `string` which have to be valid file paths to apply the same wallpaper to all screens or multiple file paths keyed by screen index to apply different wallpapers individually (see [this wiki example](https://github.com/sparten11740/allmylights/wiki/Loading-a-profile-&-setting-invidual-backgrounds-per-monitor) for the latter).
+The command line flag
+`--info` can be used to print available screen indexes.
+If `RelativeTo` is specified, the command also prints available files under that directory.

 ```json5
 {